Guitar Pickup Magnets: Sounds, Types, and Choices in 2023

 • Al-ni-co VIII.

-Each of these Alnico types has a unique sonic signature.
+Each of these Alnico types has a specific sonic signature.
 This means certain magnets work better for some music styles.
 But also the position they are placed on the electric guitar.

 Single coil pickup magnets.